jayteylee/jayteylee/README.md

 👋 Hey there!
-My name is Jay Lee and I am currently a third year student studying at the University of Otago Majoring in Computer Science and Minoring in Software Engineering.
+My name is Jay and I am currently a third year student studying at the University of Otago Majoring in Computer Science and Minoring in Software Engineering.

 📖 I’m currently learning Computational Problem Solving, Database Theory and Applications and Software Project Management.